 As Sumi explains, the more terps a strain has, not only will one find that it has a more invigorating high but that sensation will last longer.
 This is ideal when gaming for longer periods.

-For games that require a little more focus and social energy, Sumi recommends strains with ‘Haze’ in the name; they usually tend to have more of those iconic Sativa-associated terpenes.
+So for games that require a little more focus and social energy, Sumi recommends strains with ‘Haze’ in the name; they usually tend to have more of those iconic Sativa-associated terpenes.
 We’ll get into the pairing details with terpenes later, but first, what about if you want to play something to relax and unwind?

 One of our newer budtenders at Highland Cannabis, Kassidy, explains that for her, gaming is a way to decompress and that includes using Indica dominant cannabis strains as a way to facilitate that.
 Because of this, she prefers solo gaming or handheld play on consoles such as the Nintendo Switch or her Android phone.

 “I play more to zone out.”
 Kassidy shares, “I’m very social with everybody in my own world, every day.
 So when I come home, it’s like no, this is my time now.
 I like a lot of puzzle games or things to work my brain, even on my phone.”
-She tells us about a game that she played recently called The Last Campfire, which was an eleven-hour gameplay.
+She shares a game that she played recently called The Last Campfire, which was an eleven-hour gameplay.
 During her gameplay, she says that she preferred to smoke strains packed with Indica dominant terpenes that help her relax and unwind.
 “I’ll have more of an Indica because I don’t want to get frustrated with myself if I can’t figure things out, so it’s more of a mellow vibe,” she tells me.